InfamousMrS/how-grindr-does-continous-deployment/presentation.md

 4. Deploy the artifact <!-- .element: class="fragment" -->

 note:
-1. Unit Tests / Regression Test / All of your tests
+1. We practice test driven development.
+We have unit tests integration tests.
 2. We also need to include tests that our deployment works.
 3. We need to build the thing being deployed
 4. We need to actually deploy it

+---

 What is great for running a series of tasks that may or may not be dependent on each other?

+note:
+1. Anybody have any ideas?
+2. Show of hands - Who has written a Makefile?
+3. Who uses make on a daily basis?

 ---

 Makefile Refresher